TalkingQuickly/talkingquickly.github.io/about.md

 target="_blank">Reliably Deploying Rails Applications</a> which covers how to deploy medium sized Rails Applications in an easy, scalable fashion.

+I work with the excellent Huw Walters and Rebecca Collins on <a href="http://www.makeitwithcode.com/" target="_blank">make it with code</a>, a project to help people learn to code.

 I recently moved to Paris from London and am currently the technical lead at Active In Time where among other things we make the <a href="http://www.speedo.com/getspeedofit/getspeedofit_1/getspeedofitapp/gsfapplandingpage.html"